 There are a few different techniques outlined in the packaging and in many video tutorials online but I would recommend the ‘C-fold’ which seems to be what most people find the easiest.
-This renders the cup at least half the size so it’s a little easier to get in and best recommended that you try this whilst sat on the toilet with this annoying nugget of advice: R E L A X. Once you’re all the way in, you can let go and the cup will open up fully, back to its original shape.
-Some people say they hear it pop open but I never have, as long as you can feel that the base of it is round again and not still folded up you’re probably fine – but this really is one of those ‘know your body’ moments, and something you will get used to with a bit of trial and error.
+This renders the cup at least half the size so it’s a little easier to get in and best recommended that you try this whilst sat on the toilet with this annoying nugget of advice: R E L A X. Once you’re all the way in, you can gently let go and the cup will open up fully, back to its original shape.
+Some people say they hear it pop open but I never have and it sounds terrifying, as long as you can feel that the base of it is round again and not still folded up you’re probably fine – but this really is one of those ‘know your body’ moments, and something you will get used to with a bit of trial and error.
 If it does still feel a bit folded up, holding from the base (not the stem!) just give it a little wiggle around, rotate it and it should find its space.
 Then you can gently tug on the stem and you should feel some resistance which means it’s successfully in and staying put!
-Due to everyone having differently positioned cervixes, some cups will be worn lower than others in which case you can trim the stem if it’s poking out and annoying you, the stem should never be hanging out of the vagina…That’s not gonna be at all comfortable!
-I haven’t needed to do this myself but if you do I would obviously advice that you remove the cup before trimming the stem…
+Due to everyone having differently positioned cervixes, some cups will be worn lower than others in which case you can trim the stem if it’s poking out and annoying you, the stem should never be hanging out of the vagina…That’s not gonna be comfortable!
+PSA: I would obviously advice that you remove the cup before trimming the stem…

 How long will it last?